blastehh/pMySQL/README.md

 This is a simple wrapper for tmysql, originally made by thelastpenguin, updated by me (aStonedPenguin) so we could replace mysqloo with tmysql on our servers.

+To use place in: lua/includes/modules

 Examle usage:

+	require( 'pmysql' )

 	db = db or pmysql.newdb( HOSTNAME, USERNAME, PASSWORD, DATABASE, PORT, OPTIONAL_UNIX_SOCKET_PATH ) - Connect